cabforum/forum/Bylaws.md

 **Affiliate:** An entity that directly or indirectly controls, is controlled by, or is under common control with, another entity.
 Control for the purposes of these Bylaws shall mean direct or indirect beneficial ownership of more than fifty percent of the voting stock, or decision-making authority in the event that there is no voting stock, in an entity.

-**Forum Meetings:** Face-to-face plenary meetings of Voting Members, Probational Certificate Issuers and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.
+**Forum Meetings:** Face-to-face plenary meetings of Voting Members, Probationary Members and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.

  **Forum Member:** See "Member".

-**Forum Teleconferences:** Teleconference plenary meetings of Voting Members, Probational Certificate Issuers and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.
+**Forum Teleconferences:** Teleconference plenary meetings of Voting Members, Probationary Members and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.

-**Member:** The total of "Voting Members", "Probational Certificate Issuers", "Associate Members" and "Interested Parties".
+**Member:** The total of "Voting Members", "Probationary Members", "Associate Members" and "Interested Parties".

-**Member Mail List:** The email list-serv maintained by the Forum or CWG for communications by and among Forum or CWG Voting Members, Probational Certificate Issuers and Associate Members.
+**Member Mail List:** The email list-serv maintained by the Forum or CWG for communications by and among Forum or CWG Voting Members, Probationary Members and Associate Members.
 The Member Mail List is not available to Interested Parties or Other Parties.

-**Member Web Site:** The password-protected web site available only to Voting Members, Probational Certificate Issuers and Associate Members (currently called the CA/Browser Forum Wiki).
+**Member Web Site:** The password-protected web site available only to Voting Members, Probationary Members and Associate Members (currently called the CA/Browser Forum Wiki).

 **Public Mail List:** A public email list-serv maintained by the Forum or CWG for communications by and among Members.
 The Public Mail List may be read by other parties, but other parties may not post to the Public Mail List.